The Grouch (rapper)

-Corey Scoffern (born May 20, 1975), better known by his stage name The Grouch, is an American rapper and producer.
-He is currently based in Maui, Hawaii, but grew up and spent most of his time in the San Francisco Bay Area (specifically Oakland, California).
-He is a founding member of Living Legends, an underground hip hop collective based in Los Angeles, California.
+Corey Scoffern (born May 20, 1975), better known by his stage name the Grouch, is an American rapper and producer.
+He is currently based in Los Angeles and Maui, Hawaii, but was born and raised in Oakland, California.
+He is a founding member of Living Legends, an independent rap group currently based in Los Angeles, California.

 Life and career

-The Grouch was born & raised in Oakland, California, where he attended Skyline High School.
+The Grouch was born and raised in Oakland, California, where he attended Skyline High School.

 He produced the entirety of Felt's debut album, Felt: A Tribute to Christina Ricci, in 2002.

 He collaborated with Eligh, Evidence and Zion I on the song "Amp Live for President" in 2011.